A-souza96/A-souza96/README.md

 I like systems development, web development

-Code mainly in: Javascript, python, C/C++
+Code mainly in: Javascript, Typescript, C/C++
+(I also code in java, python, but not with the same expertise as the languages above)

 Frameworks:

-Frontend: React, Bootstrap, Styled-components
+Frontend: React, Next, Bootstrap, Styled-components

-Backend: Express, flask
+Backend: Express, Nest

-Databases: Mysql, Postgres, Mongodb
+Databases: Postgres, Mongodb

 Currently studying: rust .